mrpappas/lab-rat/Launch/Electron.md

 ## Rutherford Engine

 >[!summary]
 Designed and built by Rocket Lab, the Rutherford engine is the world’s first 3D printed and electric pump-fed orbital rocket engine.
+Rutherford engines are used as both first stage and second stage engines on the Electron launch vehicle, with nine engines on the first stage and a single vacuum optimized engine on the second stage.
+The sea level versions on Electron’s first stage produce 25 kN (5,600 lbf) of thrust each and with a specific impulse of 311 seconds, while the vacuum optimized version on Electron’s second stage produces a max thrust of 26 kN (5,800 lbf) of thrust and a specific impulse of 343 seconds.

 ![[Pasted image 20241229230746.png]]